Premises Liability Lawyer in Spartanburg, SC

 After an injury on someone else’s property, your first priority should be your health.
 Report the incident as soon as possible, seek medical attention, and document what happened.

-What If The Injury Happens At Work?
+What If the Injury Happens at Work?

 If you are injured at work because of an unsafe condition, you may have a workers’ compensation claim.
-Depending on the facts, there may also be a separate claim against a third party, such as a property owner, contractor, maintenance company, or another business responsible for the dangerous condition.
+Depending on the facts, there may also be a separate claim against a third party, such as a property owner, contractor, maintenance company, security company, or another business responsible for the dangerous condition.

 Report the injury immediately and get medical care.
 If your employer, the property owner, or an insurance company is not taking your injury seriously, speak with an attorney who can help protect your rights while you focus on healing.